From diving with cuttlefish, the chameleons of the sea, to joeys emerging from their mothers' pouches, find out where to watch wildlife in winter.

 Join a charter and dive with great white sharks off the coast of Port Lincoln, Eyre Peninsula.

-swim with tuna, coming soon to victor harbor
+swim with tuna, victor harbor

 The experience will bring swimmers face-to-face with the tuna as well as a diverse range of fish species.
 There'll also be a touch tank to allow visitors to get up close and personal with marine life.